LokeswariU/BigData_Projects/WordCount for Named Entities and Search Engine for Movie Plot Summaries/README.md

 **WordCount for Named Entities** - Taken a large text file dataset from the Gutenberg Website and find their named entities and their count for each word.
 From the output we can retrieve the top frequently occurring words.

 **Search Engine for Movie Plot Summaries** - Taken a large movie plot summary dataset from the Carnegie Movie Summary Corpus site.
-Using TF-IDF and Cosine Similarity to search the most relevant movies related to the search terms like movie name or movie genre.
+Using TF-IDF for single search terms and Cosine Similarity for multiple search terms to search the most relevant movies related to the search terms like movie name or movie genre.

 You will use the tf-idf technique studied in class to accomplish the above task.
 For more details on